Mary Church Terrell: Early life and education

-Mary Church Terrell's father was married three times.
-His first marriage, to Margaret Pico Church, began in 1857, ended in 1862, and produced one child, Laura.
+Robert and Louisa divorced in 1874, and Louisa moved from Memphis to New York City.
+Mary Church and her little brother lived with their mother following the divorce.
+The court's ruling was likely influenced by Robert's public violence, the fact that he operated a tavern, and Louisa's evidence about his temper issues at home.
+Church's father was married three times.
+His first marriage was to Margaret Pico Church from 1857 to 1862, with whom he had a daughter named Laura.
 Robert then married Louisa Ayers in 1862.
-Mary Church Terrell and her brother Thomas Ayres Church (1867–1937) were both products of this marriage, which ended in divorce.
+Mary and her brother Thomas Ayres Church (1867–1937) were both products of this marriage.
 Their half-siblings, Robert, Jr. (1885–1952) and Annette (1887–1975), were born to Robert Sr.'s third wife, Anna Wright.